raesuarez/raesuarez.github.io/education.markdown

 May 2023 - Aug 2023
 - Studying open source community sustainability
-- Creating programs to find abandoned dependencies and understand how they affect users
+- Creating a tool to determine abandoned dependencies and understand how they affect users

 Wellesley Sophomore Early Research Program @ Wellesley College

 Sept 2022 - May 2023
 - Collected video game data and transcribed videos into exploration graphs
-- Coded programs (Python) using the exploration library to analyze the data collected
+- Coded analysis programs (Python) using the exploration library to analyze the data collected

 # Student Technician and Videographer
 Library and Technology Services @ Wellesley College